-I am a film director, a screenwriter, and a creative producer.
+I am a filmmaker, a writer, and a professor based in New York.

-I produced and directed a first narrative feature: According to Her in 2016 which landed many festivals, a handful of awards, and got me nominated for the NBC Universal Emerging Director.
-I am now working on a second narrative feature.
+I produced and directed my first narrative feature: According to Her in 2016 and I am now working on a second narrative feature.

-Before embracing the indie film scene, I worked as a video artist and my short experimental films have screened in art venues such as the Basel Kunsthalle, the Palais de Tokyo, and the Korean Art Foundation and in a few galleries.
+Before being part of the New York indie film scene, I worked as a video artist in Paris.
+My videos have been screened in art venues such as Kunsthalle Basel, the Palais de Tokyo, and the Korean Art Foundation.

-I hold an MFA and a Ph.D. in Art History from Sorbonne University and because I love sharing what I am passionate about, I have been an associate professor of modern and contemporary art at Sorbonne University, a lecturer at the Museum of Modern Art, and most recently a professor at Stevens Institute of Technology.
+I hold a Master of Fine Arts and a Ph.D. in Art History.
+I love teaching and I have been a tenured associate professor at Sorbonne University, a lecturer at the Museum of Modern Art, and a professor of Modern Art at Stevens Institute of Technology.